jkomoros/boardgame/TUTORIAL.md

 For simple types (like bools, ints, and strings) the signature is
 straightforward: a getter and a setter.
 However, there are three types of supported properties that are special: `Stack`, `Enum`, and `Timer`.
 These three types are called "Interface types" because they are a container with some configuration, as well as the specific values within that container.
-The base interface has read-only methods, and the `MutableTYPE` interface also includes mutators.
+The base interface has "Immutable" prepended and they have read-only methods, and variants without "Immutable" add mutator methods to that base interface.
 (Note that `Stack` also has variants `SizedStack` and `MergedStack`, and `Enum` also has a `RangedEnum` variant, but as far as the Reader interface is concerned they're all just the base type).

 A generic Setter for those properties doesn't make sense in a `PropertyReadSetter` because the configuration of the property doesn't change, only its value within the container.
-For that reason the Setters are missing and instead have a MutableTYPE getter, which allows mutation, and also have a ConfigureMutableTYPEProp setters, which are used only after the object is freshly-minted in order to configure the container.
+For those, the PropertyReader getters are for the "Immutable" variants, and the PropertyReadSetters allow access to the mutable versions, which allows mutation, and also have a ConfigureTYPEProp setters, which are used only after the object is freshly-minted in order to configure the container.

 Implementing all of those getters and setters for each custom object type you have is a complete pain.
 That's why there's a command, suitable for use with `go generate`, that automatically creates PropertyReaders for your structs.